Before there were hipsters with ironic moustaches and women’s jeans, there were the original beard-sporting, plaid-wearing men’s men.

 Was it subtle?
 No. Was it masculine?
-Yes.
-Is it something worth aspiring to in 2014?
+Sure.
+Is it something worth aspiring to today?
 Hell yes.

 Today we take inspiration from our formidable forebears, throw in a few elements of modern elegance, and arrive at the ultimate stylish hybrid: the rugged gentleman.

 Since presumably you have no need to kill food or fight off threats to your homestead or chop down trees with your bare hands, what exactly is a rugged gentleman these days?

 He is an alpha male.
 He is physically masculine.
 He knows how to get things done.
 He takes no shit and no prisoners.
 He takes cues from the hards-as-nails men who came before him – the warriors, the adventurers, the blue collar workers, the mountain men – and adapts them to 21st century life.

 Where his wardrobe is concerned, versatility reigns supreme.
 There are no frills or embellishments, no materials that can’t take a beating, nothing so tight it’s restrictive and nothing so baggy it’s cumbersome.

 A rugged man’s clothing never puts form before function – but a rugged gentleman manages to strike a sophisticated balance between both.
 He cuts an imposing figure.

 Holding a shotgun may help, but it’s not mandatory.
 To master rugged gentleman style, look to purpose-built garments designed for other no-nonsense men.

 Start with traditional workwear, like flannel shirts, leather boots, wool coats, tweed trousers and denim.
 Then look to the military for field jackets, trench coats, and other earth-toned pieces that are tough and functional.